openhab/openhab-addons/bundles/org.openhab.binding.doorbird/README.md

 ## Profiles

-A Switch profile is available for the doorbell channel that will cause ON/OFF states to be set for items linked to the `doorbell` channels.
+Using the system default switch profile *rawbutton-on-off-switch* in a *doorbell* channel item definition will cause ON/OFF states to be set when the doorbell is pressed and released.
 See *Items* example below.

 ## Rule Actions